Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

-To preface; This post is not a tutorial on how to use TNL nor how to reverse engineer it, instead it is meant for that _one_ person who might have the same idea in the future, decides to Google and somehow ends up on this post.
+To preface; This post is not a tutorial on how to use TNL nor how to reverse engineer it, instead it is meant for that _one_ person who might have the same idea in the future, decides to Google and somehow lands on this post.

 For that one person, I hope this is resourceful.